'Fully Erased': With Harris' Rise, There Are No Black Women In The Senate

 Current and former lawmakers say that the fresh absence of Black women in the Senate is not just a symbolic loss.

-"You have a void in terms of perspective, in terms of experiences, in terms of the ideas that are brought to the policy agenda," said California Congresswoman Lee, who was first elected to the House in 1998.
+"You have a void in terms of perspective, in terms of experiences, in terms of the ideas that are brought to the policy agenda," said Lee, the California congresswoman who was first elected to the House in 1998.

 The very types of issues that Black women raise, by virtue of their lived experiences, may go unmentioned.
 Moseley Braun, who was elected in 1992 and served one term in the Senate, recalled working on legislation related to lupus, which affects more women than men and is more common among Black people.